michaelrubens/michaelrubens.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome to my website.
-I work in the fields of industrial organization and labor economics.
+**Michael Rubens** is an Assistant Professor of Economics at UCLA.
+He works in the fields of industrial organization and labor economics.

-My research agenda focuses on understanding the drivers and consequences of imperfect factor market competition and monopsony/oligopsony power.
-I also have a more general interest in vertical relations.
+His research agenda focuses on market power in vertical relations, with a focus on understanding the drivers, consequences, and measurement of monopsony and oligopsony power.

 [Curriculum Vitae](/files/cv_michaelrubens.pdf)
 [E-mail](mailto:rubens@econ.ucla.edu)